BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

-# Gordian Seed Tool Manual v1.6.0 (68)
+# Gordian Seed Tool Manual v1.6.0 (73)

 <a href="../images/st-listing.jpeg"><img src="../images/st-listing.jpeg" align="right" width=250 style="border:1px solid black;"></a>

 **Gordian Seed Tool** is an iOS and macOS seed manager that is a reference app for the Gordian system.
-It allows you to safely and securely store your cryptographic seeds and to derive and export Bitcoin public keys, private keys, and descriptors and Ethereum private keys, public keys, and addresses.
+It allows you to safely and securely store your cryptographic seeds and to derive and export Bitcoin public keys, private keys, and descriptors and Ethereum and Tezos master keys, private keys, public keys, and addresses.
 You can also backup or export the seed itself in a variety of forms, including as SSKR shares and respond to a variety of requests from other apps.

 Why use **Seed Tool**?
 Because storing your seeds in the unecrypted RAM of a fully networked device is a major security vulnerability and also leaves your seeds vulnerable to loss.
 It's both a Single Point of Compromise and a Single Point of Failure. **Seed Tool** resolves both of these problems.
 You can move selected public and private keys online only as they're required, or even better you can leave them offline for signing of PSBTs, and you can be sure that your seeds are in a secure vault that's backed up and not dependent on a single device.